The topic itself is enough to spur your curiosity.

 Unemployment remains a major challenge.

-Owing to its commitment of capitalism with socialism, the French government plays an influential role in the economy.
+Owing to its commitment to capitalism with socialism, the French government plays an influential role in the economy.

 The growth forecast stands at 1.3% with nominal GDP at $ 1.93 trillion for 2019.